cryptoriums/telliot/docs/configuration.md

   <account>

 Flags:
   -h, --help                    Show context-sensitive help.
       --config=STRING           path to config file
       --contract=STRING         hex address of the contract to interract with

-      --gas-base-fee=FLOAT-64    gas base fee to use when running the command --gas-tip=FLOAT-64         gas tip fee to use when running the command --no-checks                whether to run some additional checks like balance, did vote etc. Useful to disable when running against a test contract
+      --gas-max-fee=FLOAT-64    gas max fee to use when running the command --gas-max-tip=FLOAT-64    gas max tip fee to use when running the command --no-checks               whether to run some additional checks like balance, did vote etc. Useful to disable when running against a test contract

 ```